top of page

 my profile.jpg

-I have been illustrating psychological concepts and sharing on social media platforms for a couple of years now.
-Many examples of my drawings can be found under the illustration tab.
-I also regularly fulfil bespoke commissions and sell my illustrations and other resources through an Etsy shop.
-I have also recently co-authored and illustrated a book which is due out in Spring 2024.
+I have been illustrating psychological concepts and sharing on social media platforms for a few years now.
+Many examples of my drawings can be found under the illustration tab, my Patreon page (the P icon above), or in my Etsy shop.
+I also recently co-authored and illustrated an introductory clinical psychology book that you can buy here

 Experience